Promoting Gender Equality

 TWICE, the Network for Total Women

-Founded in 2006, the Total Women’s Initiative for Communication and Exchange (TWICE) seeks to:
+Founded in 2006 and present in 15 countries, the Total Women’s Initiative for Communication and Exchange (TWICE) seeks to:

 - Facilitate the development of women’s careers;